 The main purpose of the post-production stage is to make a render more organic and realistic.
 Its minuteness also results in variations of architectural rendering prices.
 Details such as people reading, pets playing, and cars driving into the garage increase the cost, but the effect they have is tremendous: the picture lives its own life, and the client wants to belong there.
 Different weather conditions make the visualization atmosphere solemn or playful, funny or dramatic.
 The picture above radiates calmness and peacefulness due to the cool weather and the people strolling around and socializing.

-As you can see, the exterior 3D rendering cost is formed mainly by the size and style of the project, the way the neighborhood is created, the types and number of views, and the depth of post-processing.
+As you can see, the exterior 3D rendering cost is affected mainly by the scope of a brief, the size and style of the project, the way the neighborhood is created, the types and number of views, and the depth of post-processing.
 Only the geometry of the building is predefined, while the rest of the factors are under your thumb.

 Want to make architectural presentations even more powerful?
 Impress clients with an architectural 3D animation.
 By letting them engage with a virtual model, you will convey more than a view of a building.
 You will deliver the experience of using it.

 Immerse clients into your design projects with a 3D animation